skip to main content

 Post School Information Booklet for Students with a Disability

 Provides information about post-school options for students with disability.
-This resource also details information on disability service providers in the Georges River and surrounding area.
+Also details information on disability service providers in the Georges River area.

-For more information about support for people with disability, please visit Department of Social Services.
+For more information, please visit Department of Social Services.

 Contact Us

-For more information about programs and services for people with disability and carers, please contact our Community Capacity Building Team on (02) 9330 6400 or communitycapacitybuilding@georgesriver.nsw.gov.au.
+To find out more about our programs and services, contact the Community Capacity Building Team on (02) 9330 6400 or email communitycapacitybuilding@georgesriver.nsw.gov.au.

-For a free interpreter call us via the Translating and Interpreting Service (TIS) on 131 450.
+For a free interpreter call the Translating and Interpreting Service (TIS) on 131 450.

 Your feedback allows us to measure our customer's satisfaction with our website content.